jreisinger/docs/data/notes/design/philosophy.md

 Don't do object oriented design but data oriented design.

 Go prefers convention over configuration because configuration is limiting.

-Let's group by what one can do not by what one is.
-In Go there are [no classes](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_1.go) (or [Perl version](https://github.com/jreisinger?tab=repositories&q=animal)) and subclasses but [Interfaces](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_2.go) and composition.
+Let's not group by what one [is](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_1.go) but by what one can [do](https://github.com/ardanlabs/gotraining-studyguide/blob/master/go/design/grouping_types_2.go).
+In Go there are no [classes](https://github.com/jreisinger?tab=repositories&q=animal) and subclasses but Interfaces and composition.

 Little copying is better than little dependency.
 Cost of DRY in Go is bigger than in other languages.